spacebetween/spacebetween.github.io/_posts/2016-08-19-express-on-windows-azure.md

 #### Summary

 My experience with Azure CLI is positive.
-Those of you familiar with heroku or EB will notice that there are a couple of extra steps here but the lack of a procfile is a nice touch with the App Service using the package.json to determine how to run the application in production.
+Those of you familiar with Heroku or EB will notice that there are a couple of extra steps here but the lack of a profile is a nice touch with the App Service using the package.json to determine how to run the application in production.